How is OBA different from Little League Baseball?

 Can non-Orinda players play OBA?

-OBA is designed to be a competitive, but inclusive community-based baseball program, serving the kids of Orinda.
+OBA is designed to be a competitive and inclusive community-based baseball program, serving the kids of Orinda.
 Residency guidelines are integral parts of the post-season PONY sanction all-star teams, as well as our Bronco 680 Diablo teams.
 OBA exists to serve the kids of Orinda first.
 However, non-Orinda residents who have previous continuous OBA experience and continue to attend Orinda public schools will be allowed to participate in the Spring Bronco 680 team tryouts.
 Players attending Orinda public schools, who do not live in Orinda or have not previously played in OBA are permitted to register and play in the OBA house Leagues (on a space available basis), but may not be able to participate on postseason Pinto, Mustang and Bronco teams.
 Non-Orinda kids, with no connection to the Orinda community, or OBA, are not permitted to tryout for the Bronco 680 teams.

 On a space-available basis, players from outside Orinda, and with a connection to the Orinda community, can inquire about the ability to participate in our Pony program.
 Contact the Pony Commissioner or President for more information on space availability in Pony.